Beroris/courtownbmxclub/README.md

-This is a website built for CourtownBMX club
+This is a website built for Courtown BMX club